jamesbvaughan/jamesbvaughan.com/content/links.md

   drum grooves of all time, curated by Jack Stratton of Vulfpeck.
 I've found it to be super helpful when looking for groove inspiration.

-# Programming

-- [Netlify](https://www.netlify.com/) - Netlify provides a set of tools that make it easy to build websites with little-to-no backend code.
-I use it to host this website (which it rebuilds automatically with every new commit to master), to host a few "Serverless" functions for it, and to collect server-side-only analytics so that I don't have to send you any javascript tracking junk when you visit this site.

 # Social

-- [Couchsurfing](https://couchsurfing.com) - This one had been on my radar for a long time but I didn't start using it until this year.
+- [Couchsurfing](https://couchsurfing.com) - This one had been on my radar for a long time but I didn't start using it until this year (2019).
 Since joining, I've hosted about a dozen travelers from all over the world at my place and it's been a lot of fun.
 Some people get pretty sketched out by the concept of letting strangers stay in your home, but I think you can minimize the risk by checking up on people's social media profiles before offering to host them, and reading through their reviews from previous hosts.